MozillaFoundation/ci-image-diff/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  The file path to save the screenshot to, defaults to
+  -h, --help            show this help message and exit -c COMPARE, --compare COMPARE
-                        "screenshot.png".
+                        Save screenshots to the indicated dir.
+Defaults to compare.
+  -co, --compare-only   Do not (re)fetch screenshots.
+  -g GROUND_TRUTH, --ground-truth GROUND_TRUTH
+                        Set the ground truth dir.
+Defaults to main.
+  -l LIST, --list LIST  Read list of URLs to test from a plain text, newline
+                        delimited file.
+  -u, --update          Update the ground truth screenshots.
   -w WIDTH, --width WIDTH
-                        The browser width in pixels, defaults to 1200.
+                        The browser width in pixels.
+Defaults to 1200.
 ```

-this will create three screenshots, one for chrome, firefox,
-and webkit each, with the indicated width (or 1200) in the
-filename.

 ## diffing images

+Use `diff.py`.
+Its help documentation is listed here for convenience, but documentation may go out of date: run `python diff.py -h` for its most up to date documentation.

 ```
-usage: diff.py [-h] [-w WRITE] original new
+usage: diff.py [-h] [-o] [-p MAX_PASSES] [-r RESULT_PATH] [-w] original new

 Diff two (bitmap) images.